 I use this lens at f/2.8 for astrophotography.
 Why not fully open at f/2.0?

 - Sharpness — it's not that the lens is not sharp at f/2.0.
 It is sharp — but it's not razor sharp.
-There's a little, very nuanced softness, that maybe you won't even notice as a beginner.
+There's a little, very nuanced softness that maybe you won't even notice as a beginner.
 But if you are a perfectionist like me, you want to shoot at f/2.8 — the razor-sharp aperture setting for this lens.
-On f/2.8 it's razor-sharp from edge to edge.
-And easier to focus perfectly.
+On f/2.8, it's razor-sharp from edge to edge.
+And easier to focus on ideally.

-- Perfect focus — the focusing ring in this lens is very subtle, and it's really hard to achieve the perfect focus (yet not impossible) at f/2.0 when shooting with a simple DSLR camera.
+Perfect focus — the focusing ring in this lens is very subtle, and it's tough to achieve the ideal focus (yet not impossible) at f/2.0 when shooting with a simple DSLR camera.

-The Best Way to Focus This Lens to Infinity for Astrophotography
+The Best Way to Focus Rokinon 135mm to Infinity for Astrophotography

 The lens is able to focus beyond infinity, so it's not so obvious how to focus it perfectly precisely for the infinity.
 So, this is the easiest procedure I use with a DSLR/mirrorless camera with a live view:

-- Point the camera on the brightest star you can see.
+- Point the camera to the brightest star you can see.

 - Put a Bahtinov mask in front of the lens.